dylancrter/dylancrter/README.md

 - e cinema booking system: web app for cinema companies to manage their showings, users, admins, payments, etc.
 - goodgreek: web app built for greek orgs to post philanthropy events for users to see and interact with.
-- github activity cli: a cli for displaying github user activity
+- github activity cli: a cli for displaying github user activity.

 I'm also currently working on:

 - roadmap.sh
+- Basic Mathematics for Data Mining: a website to help students/professionals brush up on their math knowledge

 feel free to email me at dylanc.rter@gmail.com or contact me through the links on my portfolio site!